About me

 I am in the last year of my PhD in Economics at the University of California Santa Barbara, where I have developed research in Experimental and Behavioral Economics.
 My research is centered on how individuals process information, form beliefs, and make decisions under uncertainty, with a focus on misinformation and risk preferences.
 I combine experimental methods and theoretical modeling to explore these areas, particularly higher-order beliefs, feedback mechanisms, and how people value information.

 I am currently in the Job Market as I near the completion of my Ph.D. in 2025.
 I’m excited to continue my work in economic research, focusing on information economics and decision theory.
-My JMP explores the feedback’s role in improving decision-making accuracy, especially in combating misinformation.
+My Job Market Paper explores the feedback’s effect on the demand for verification in the context of misinformation.
+The results aim to help design more effective interventions to fight misinformation.

-I was born in Mexico City and studied at UNAM, where I got a Bachelor’s degree in Psychology and studied a Specialty in Statistics.
+I was born and raised in Mexico City and studied at UNAM, where I got a Bachelor’s degree in Psychology and postgraduate training in Statistics.
 There, I became interested in experimental methods and behavior models.
-With this background, I naturally moved to Economics and decided to study for my Master’s at CIDE, where I was exposed to more rigorous mathematical analysis.
-I worked after graduation, but I had already decided to study Economics in the US.
-Because of this, I applied for the Fulbright-García Robles scholarship and started my PhD at UCSB.
+With this background, I naturally moved to Economics and decided to complete my Master’s in Economics at CIDE, where I was exposed to more rigorous mathematical analysis.
+After graduation, I worked at IFT and ASBA and later received the Fulbright-García Robles scholarship to begin my PhD at UCSB in 2019.

 Where am I going next?

 After graduation, I expect to work in academia, explore the topics that intrigued me during the PhD, and collaborate with other researchers.
-I prefer positions in the US, Canada, Europe, and Mexico.
-Still, the most important thing is to have a place where I can continue working on the topics I am interested in and increase collaboration networks.
+The most important factor is to have a place where I can continue working on the topics I am interested in and increase collaboration networks.